FistOfHit/SixRackUnits/newsletters/2025/june/june.md

 *If it turns out that biological-based computing is indeed the most efficient way to process data, then what will supercomputers - and hence datacentres - look like?*

 This is the SixRackUnits AI hardware newsletter, keeping you up to date with the latest in AI hardware, datacentre technology, and the future of compute.
-In addition, we also cover vendors of anything interesting in the space, as well as short "one-pagers" on a random topic that we find interesting (and hope you do too).
+With a field changing this fast, staying on top and even summarising all the material available can be difficult - so we do it for you!

 For a space to share sources and news/updates, check out the <a href="https://sixrackunits.substack.com/notes">notes</a> section of this newsletter or my <a href="https://www.linkedin.com/in/hitesh-kumar58">LinkedIn</a> for posts on similar topics!